void-type/VoidCore/README.md

 A set of core libraries for building domain-driven business applications.
 Includes opinionated support for Asp.Net Core applications.

+[FoodStuffs](https://github.com/void-type/foodstuffs) is a comprehensive example of how applications can be built using VoidCore.

 | Warning |
 | --- |
 | This project is still in the design phase as a personal project.
 The API is subject to change and the version numbers may fluctuate.
 I will remove this warning when the project reaches a stable state. |